Dre Campbell Farm

 Frozen sage will last up to a year.
 Simply add the frozen leaves directly to dishes while cooking.

 Moreover, you can pack clean sage leaves into sterilized jars and cover them with olive oil.
-Seal the jars and leave them in the refrigerator.
-Use within 3 weeks.
+Seal the jars and refrigerate them.
+Use them within 3 weeks.

 Where to Buy Seeds